nevmenandr/vindolanda/manuscript.md

 ### Overview

-Traditionally, letters are drawn on the background of a grid of 16 squares proposed by A. Dürer to show their correct proportions.
+Traditionally, letters are drawn on the background of a grid of 16 squares proposed by A. Dürer to show their correct proportions @fig:grid.
 But the very nature of cursive contradicts this idea.

+![
+**Letter F in Vindolanda.**.
+](./images/grid.png){#fig:grid}

+Vindolanda is a disproportionate, fractured typeface in which the free spirit of hand-drawn letters is slightly reduced to the order we know from book printing.
+And it is in these fractured lines that the archaic beauty of this typeface lies.
+The result is something between ancient runes and the constructed writings of space civilizations in sci-fi movies.

+![
+**Letter permtations, a fragment.**
+](./images/overview.png){#fig:overview}

 ### Letters

+Let's compare original letters from Vindolanda and letters from Vindolanda fontace, starting with the letter A @fig:a.

+![
+**Letter A from tablet and from the fontface.**.
+](./images/a.png){#fig:a}

 ## Kerning